Racial views of Donald Trump: Effects on students

 A survey of over 10,000 teachers conducted by the Southern Poverty Law Center's Teaching Tolerance project after the 2016 presidential election showed that "the results of the election are having a profoundly negative impact on schools and students."
 Most respondents believe the impact will be long-lasting.
 Respondents reported an increase in "verbal harassment, the use of slurs and derogatory language, and disturbing incidents involving swastikas, Nazi salutes and Confederate flags".
-"Nearly a third of the incidents were motivated by anti-immigrant sentiment and anti-black incidents were the second-most common, with frequent references to lynching.
+"Nearly a third of the incidents were motivated by anti-immigrant sentiment and anti-Black incidents were the second-most common, with frequent references to lynching.
 Antisemitic and anti-Muslim attacks were common as well.
 The SPLC believes "the dynamics and incidents these educators reported are nothing short of a crisis and should be treated as such."
 SPLC president Richard Cohen commented, "We've seen Donald Trump behave like a 12 year old, and now we're seeing 12 year olds behave like Donald Trump."

 A 2020 survey of news stories since Trump's election found 300 reports that involved incidents of student bullying that were related to Trump's remarks or his MAGA campaign chants.
-At least three-quarters of the attacks were directed at black, Hispanic or Muslim students, but the report also found 45 cases of students being attacked because they were Trump supporters.
+At least three-quarters of the attacks were directed at Black, Hispanic or Muslim students, but the report also found 45 cases of students being attacked because they were Trump supporters.

 The survey found that parents, players, or fans had used Trump's name or his words at least 48 times directed at students competing in elementary, middle and high school sporting events.
 Since most incidents are never reported it is believed that the figures they found are only a fraction of the actual total.

 Effects on children

 Sociologist Margaret Hagerman studies and writes about young people's views on racism and current events in America.
 In her latest work, published in 2018, she reports on her conversations with young people as related to the election of Trump as president.
 She writes:

 "Every child of color I interviewed not only articulated disgust and outrage with the president's racist language and actions but also described feeling scared, angry, anxious, upset, and worried because of Trump's presidency and specifically what his racist actions might mean for themselves or the people they love."

 Comparing the children of color to white children she writes:

 "For some of the white children I spoke with, this reality [of racism] seems to be connected to empathy, anger, and a sense of concern for their peers.
 But, for other white children, this reality simply does not matter, even though they know and can acknowledge that it exists."

+Education researchers Huang and Cornell found that in Virginia, rates of teasing and bullying, including about race, were correlated with regional differences in support for Trump's 2016 campaign: areas of Virginia with stronger support for Donald Trump also had higher rates of racial bullying after the election (but not before).